mia-platform/console-sdk/packages/console-client/README.md

-    state "Console is deployed with new set of APIs" as deploy state "OpenAPI Spec v3.0 file is exported from the Console" as console state "Kiota takes in OAS and generates fluent API based client" as kiota state "New version ofconsole-client is built from the kiota one" as client
+    state "Console is deployed with new set of APIs" as deploy state "OpenAPI Spec v3.0 file is exported from the Console" as console state "Kiota takes in OAS and generates fluent API based client" as kiota state "New version of console-client is built from the kiota one" as client

     [*] --> deploy